harrisonlab/phytophthora_fragariae/OrthoFinder.md

 720
 ```

-# The Race 3 transcription factors and transcriptional regulators that were not found in orthogroups were identified
+## The Race 3 TF/TRs that were not found in orthogroups were identified

 ```bash
 for num in 1